CSU-WPT/game-dev-workshop/workshop-book/src/unity/getting-started.md

     - I recommend using the terminal commands that are provided on the page to install Unity Hub.

 2. Similar to the Windows/Mac installation, once opened, the Hub will automatically prompt you to install the Editor (if you haven't already).
+    - If not, then navigate to *Install* section and download

 ### Creating a new project
 1. Once Unity Hub is installed, navigate to the "Projects" sidebar